 - Pricing: Verify if the home inspector is charging as per the average house inspection costs in your area.
 It is likely that an experienced inspector may charge more for inspections.

-- Quality of home inspection reports: Is the inspection report detailed and specific?
+- Quality of Home Inspection Reports: Is the inspection report detailed and specific?
 How meticulously has the home been inspected?
 Did they cover all the crawl spaces and concealed attics?
+Are there enough photographs?

 Can Home Inspectors be Held Liable for Missed Items?